Chapter 5: Miscellaneous Topics on Function Templates in C++

 In the next section, we will learn more about the compilation and linking of template functions.

-This point needs further breaking down of the concept and clearly understand what we can and cannot do.
-Let us say we have a template function myfoo(), which we declare in a header file A.h, define in a cpp file B.cpp.
+This point needs further breaking down of the concept to clearly understand what we can and cannot do.
+Let us say we have a template function myfoo(), which we declare in a header file A.h and define in a cpp file B.cpp.
 Now the following is what you cannot do:

 Linking of non-template function

 Compilation and linking of the source code are complex processes.
-These depend a lot on the compiler type, the version being used.
+These depend a lot on the compiler type and the version being used.
 Also, the organization of the source code introduces more complexities.
-The organization of the source code, approach to compiling the codebase depends on the project we work on, the development environment, and maybe some other organizational or environmental factors.
-We will discuss here not to suggest how one organizes the source code or which approach to take for compiling the code but to emphasize some of the fundamental facts about the compilation and linking process in C++ so that you can make an informed decision.
-To drive the point home, we had to break down the source code in a certain way.
+We will discuss here not to suggest how one organizes the source code or which approach to take for compiling the code, but to emphasize some of the fundamental facts about the compilation and linking process in C++ so that you can make an informed decision.
 Let us have a look at the following program to understand how linking works in the case of non-template functions.
-First we will declare a non-template function add() in a header file called function.h as the following:
+First we will declare a non-template function add() in a header file called function.h:

 int add(const int& x, const int& y);

-Then we will define the function add() in a cpp file as called function.cpp shown in the following:
+Then we will define the function add() in a cpp file called function.cpp:

 int add(const int& x, const int& y)